joelbrewster/NoteyMcNoteface/README.md

 ## Things to do
 TODO:
+- get note to href on square not just title
 - Get a longitude and latitude from ip

 - Get the weather from the latitude and longitude